 The concepts of Nation and Religion are a western world view imported into the Indian society.
-So when you say India is a mere nation or Hinduism is a religion, that is a very narrow definition attributed to them.
+So saying that India is a mere nation or Hinduism is a mere religion would be a very narrow definition attributed to them.
 India is not a mere nation.
 It is a civilization unified by its diverse culture.
 Hinduism is at the root of this ancient Indian culture, and is not a religion.
 Let us see why.

 Why is India not a mere Nation?

-A nation is a western concept, as a political geographical boundary separating societies and its people meant to be united in a “nationalist” idea.
+A nation is a western concept, as a political geography united in a “nationalist” idea.
 But a political nation need not necessarily always mean a unified society.
-Take the case of UK which is a nation, and Scotland which is a part of it is soon going to vote in September 2014 to decide if they want independence from United Kingdom.
-Take the case of erstwhile unified nations which went on to be divided into smaller nations later.
+Take the case of United Kingdom which is a nation, and Scotland which is a part of it, where a demand for a separate statehood exists, because there is no cultural unity or similarity with the larger nation of UK.

-India is not a mere Nation, but a Civilization
+India is not a mere Nation, but a unified civilization

 Hinduism is the world’s third largest religion (in its popular perception as being a religion) after Christianity and Islam.
 However, an overwhelming majority of Hindus live as a single nation.
-On the other hand you have Christian majority countries and Muslim majority countries that area a fraction of the size of India living as separate countries next to each other.
+On the other hand you have Christian majority countries and Muslim majority countries that are a fraction of the size of India living as separate nations next to each other.

 Hindus in spite of being such a diverse population in terms of language, geography, practices continue to live as a single nation.
 The reason?
 All Hindus share a common civilization which gives them a diverse yet unified culture, a common co-existing origin.
 They speak so many different languages and yet think as a single society.

 Mere Religion can never be a unifying force, only a common culture springing out of a common civilization can be.
-Else the entire Europe could have been a single nation, so would have been the entire middle-east.
+Else the entire Europe could have been a single nation, so would have been a large part of the middle-east.
 We have a classic example in our neighborhood in how Bangladesh separated from Pakistan, because to be together you need an unifying culture, not religion.

 And it is not just Hinduism alone.
 Buddhism, Sikhism, Jainism, all co-exist as a single diverse society in India, because they all share the same culture.
 Even religion and culture which entered India from outside like Zoroastrianism, Islam, Christianity all have been one in the diverse Indian society and yet maintain their unique identity.
 Be an invader or a refugee, neither can you destroy the Indian civilization nor does it destroy you.
 Everybody gets absorbed into this great Indian civilization, and the civilization remodels itself to adapt to the changes, absorbs the best aspects of the incoming wave and grows even more stronger.

 Civilizations have risen and fallen across the world – Mesopotamian, Babylonian, Egyptian, Sumerian, Roman, Persian all have had their times and vanished – Indian civilization continues to flourish magnanimously since time immemorial irrespective of whether it is a nation or a collection of kingdoms, rising and falling empires, invaders, refugees, doesn’t matter.
-For India is not a mere nation, but a grand idea with its roots firmly set in the welfare and well being of not just humanity but all life forms.
+For India is not a mere nation, but a grand culture with its roots firmly set in the welfare and well being of not just humanity but all life forms.
 The very idea of the Indian culture is “Vasudhaiva Kutumbakam” – The whole world is a family.

 Why is Hinduism NOT a religion?